edgio-docs/edgio-docs/guides/applications/v7/edge_functions/examples/jwt_validation.md

 {{ ef_req_edgejs_deps.md }}

-One use for Edge Functions is to validate the JSON Web Token (JWT) sent by a client.
-This can be useful for ensuring that the client is authorized to access a protected resource, or for verifying the identity of the client.
+This example uses Edge Functions to validate a JSON Web Token (JWT) sent by a client.
 Handling this validation at the edge can help to offload the work from the origin server, and offer a more secure and efficient way to verify the token.
+Additionally, you can extend this edge function to check whether the client is authorized to access a protected resource or to verify the client's identity.

 <ExampleButtons
   title="JWT Validation"